Working principle of dye-sensitized solar cells

-Dye solar cells (DSCs) are 3rd generation solar cells combining the promise of high efficiency with low production costs.
+Dye-sensitized Solar Cells (DSCs) are 3rd generation solar cells combining the promise of high efficiency with low production costs.
 While present-day DSCs provide light-to-electricity conversion of up to 11%,1-3 significant further improvement is envisaged through optimized materials and novel cell and module architectures.
 In addition, DSC devices can be manufactured to be semi-transparent to harvest light from practically any angle and direction paving their way for use as photovoltaic windows in buildings or small devices.

 The schematic shown in Figure 1 depicts the working principle of a DSC: